 UTAH SALES TAX

 Utah is the only state we are based in that charges sales tax to outfitters and guides.
 The sales tax is based on the St. George, UT municipality rates, which are adjusted occasionally but are in the 6-7% range.
-For all of our hiking and backpacking tours that originate from our St. George, Utah base (Utah trips and Death Valley trips), the sales tax will be applied automatically to your payments.
+For all of our hiking and backpacking tours that originate from our St. George, Utah base (Utah, Joshua Tree and Death Valley trips), the sales tax will be applied automatically to your payments.
 Feel free to call us at 1-800-715-HIKE (4453) with any questions!

 Private Rates FOr This Trip